Gastric Bypass Risks and Complications

 The following surgical complications themselves can happen with any surgery.
 The risks of the complication occuring with the Gastric Bypass are outlined below.

-The national mortality rate for gastric bypass surgery is 1 in 500 patients, the same as the mortality rate for any major surgery on an obese patient.
+The national mortality rate for gastric bypass surgery is 1 in 1000 patients, this is less than the mortality rate for having your gallbladder out.
 The death rate varies tremendously between surgeons and programs, so you must ask each surgeon this question directly.
 Know that “surgical mortality” is officially defined as any death, for any reason, within 30 days of an operation.
-My personal mortality rate is 0.
+Dr. Ellner's personal mortality rate is 0.

 Wound infections are less likely to occur with laparoscopic surgery than with the traditional open incision.
 However, patients with diabetes are at higher risk for developing wound infections after any type of surgery and obese patients require larger doses of antibiotics to prevent post-operative infection.
 Wound infections are treated with antibiotics and incision care.